Kim Gogolewski

 Tim’s passion for guitar began after seeing The Beatles on the Ed Sullivan Show.
 He began teaching at various music schools and studios while studying music at The Chicago Music College of Roosevelt University.
 He is proficient in all styles and levels including rock, blues, jazz and country.
 He has played in many bands and on many praise teams, as well as performing as a solo act.

 Jason was born and raised in Antioch.
-He has 20 years of playing experience and 12 years of teaching experience.
-His skills and experience include, but are not limited to: Percussion/Marching Band and School Band, Drumset/Any style, ie. Jazz, Rock, R&B, etc…
+He has over 20 years of playing and 12 years of teaching experience.
+His skills and experience include, but are not limited to: Percussion/Marching Band and School Band, Drumset in any style, ie. Jazz, Rock, R&B, etc…

 Kimberly Rock